 - Procurement clerks oversee all aspects of purchasing supplies and equipment for their organization.

-How much financial clerks earn: The BLS reports that the median annual salary for all financial clerks was $40,540 in May 2019.1 Again, salaries vary by specialty and other situational factors.
-2019 median salaries for the three examples above were:
+How much financial clerks earn: The BLS reports that the median annual salary for all financial clerks is $49,710 per year ($23.90 per hour).* Again, salaries vary by specialty and other situational factors.

-Job outlook for financial clerks: Bureau of Labor Statistics projections forecast that jobs for financial clerks will grow 5% over the 2018-2028 period, adding 72,100 new jobs nationwide.
+Job outlook for financial clerks: Bureau of Labor Statistics projections forecast that jobs for financial clerks will decrease 1% from 2022-2032.

 First-Line Supervisor of Office and Administrative Staff

 Job description: Office staff supervisors oversee the work of secretaries and administrative staff.
 They participate in recruitment, training, and performance reviews, set work schedules, develop policies, and work with management to determine the types of support needed from the teams they run.

 How much office supervisors can earn: The BLS reports that first-line supervisors of office and administrative staff earn an average salary of $65,510 per year ($31.49 per hour).*